lal883/tama-sailfish-waydroid-instructios/README.md

 ## Note: Waydroid has been packaged for Sailfish OS in [Chum repo](https://github.com/sailfishos-chum/main).
-Head over there to install it.
+Install it for there.